nikolas-virionis/spotify-api/README.md

  The perfect use case for this package is that of one big playlist (500+ songs), which you feel like listening to some of them, then others but never all of them
  Still, in the first versions of this package, this playlist will have to have at least two of your favorite songs.
   - ### Patience
- <br>It may seem funny or a joke, but the first mapping process of the playlist to a local pandas DataFrame, it will take a good while, up to 2.5 to 3 second per song, at 20-40Mbps Internet connection, being in Latam.
+ It may seem funny or a joke, but the first mapping process of the playlist to a local pandas DataFrame, it will take a good while, up to 2.5 to 3 second per song, at 20-40Mbps Internet connection, being in Latam.
 All these factors play a part in the time for it to load.
  Just to make it clear, cpu, ram, these will not help much, the issue is to have up to 5 different http requests per song, which make this take so long
   - Jupyter Notebook<br>
  Not exactly a requirement but it is advised that a jupyter notebook is used ( even more advised to use the vscode extension for jupyter notebooks ), because it is important, or at least more confortable, to have the variable still in memory and then decide how to use it, without having to run the script multiple times
   - Spotify access<br>
- I mean, you know that already, right?
+ I mean, you know thJsonat already, right?

   - Installing the package<br>
 ~~~ps1